-Also known as Khirbet el Mafjar.
-Hisham Palace is one of the main archeological sites in Jericho.
-Built in the 8th century during the Umayyad period as a hunting lodge or spring winder resort, it’s name is associated with the Umayyad caliph el –Hisham ibn Abd El Malek.
-The site is located some 2km north of Jericho.
-The uncovered excavation show the remains of the a magnificent winter palace that was destroyed by an earthquake in 747 AD shortly after construction.
-The site contains royal buildings, a mosque, water fountains and spectacular mosaic floors.
+Also known as Khirbet el Mafjar, Hisham’s Palace is one of the main archeological sites in Jericho.
+Built in the 8th century during the Umayyad period as a hunting lodge and winter resort, its name is associated with the Umayyad Caliph el –Hisham Ibn Abd al-Malik.
+The site is located 2km north of Jericho.
+The uncovered excavation shows the remains of the magnificent winter palace that was destroyed by an earthquake in 747 AD, shortly after construction.
+The site contains royal buildings, a mosque, water fountains, and spectacular mosaic floors.

 The complex, attributed to Caliph Hisham, is the most important monument from the Islamic period in the region of Jericho.
 During the initial restoration, prior to 1967, two roofs were built to protect the fine mosaic floor of the diwan of the thermal bath complex.
 The mosaic floor of the sirdab was removed and laid on a new concrete bed.

 With the establishment of the Department of Antiquities within the Palestinian Authority in 1994, restoration work was restarted with a group of Italian experts, eventually growing to include the support of the Italian government, UNESCO, the Palestinian Department of Antiquities, and the Franciscan Archaeological Institute.